Skip to content

 Cylindera germanica

-In the UK, the cliff tiger beetle is only found on this stretch of coast (Branscombe to Lyme Regis), the Jurassic coast in Dorset and the Isle of Wight.
+In the UK, the Cliff Tiger Beetle is only found on this stretch of coast (Branscombe to Lyme Regis), the Jurassic coast in Dorset and the Isle of Wight.
 As with many of the species in this assemblage, they are thermophilic (warmth-loving), so are only found on south-facing cliffs with plenty of bare ground.

 Known as the cheetah of the insect world, this long-legged beetle uses its incredible speed to catch its prey.
 Even as larvae these beetles are fearsome insect predators.
 The larvae ambush their prey and pull them into their damp sand burrows.